 This post includes affiliate links.

-Mileage Signs Around the USA
+Directional Signs Around the USA

 You find these mileage signs on military bases where they signify how far each of the soldiers and servicemen and women are from home.
-This reconstructed sign at the Dayton National Museum of the US Air Force reminds us of the cross section of people who served in our military and the places they call home.
+This reconstructed sign at the Dayton National Museum of the US Air Force reminds us of the cross-section of people who served in our military and the places they call home.

 When we were hiking in California out to the M*A*S*H movie site, we found this mileage sign.
 It was a hot June day but well worth the hike!
 This sign was a recreation of the iconic prop used in the M*A*S*H TV show.